antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/README.md

 ### Producer

-First of all you need to add all service dependencies in the *ConfigureServices*. *AddRabbitMqClient* adds IQueueService that can send messages and *AddExchange* configures and adds an exchange.
+First of all you need to add all service dependencies in the `ConfigureServices` method. `AddRabbitMqClient` adds `IQueueService` that can send messages and `AddExchange` configures and adds an exchange.
 You can add multiple exchanges but the queue service will be single (and it will be added as singleton obviously).

 ```csharp